ShaunMoloi/Attrition/README.md

 Attrition is more common among individuals who work only in the office.
 ExploreEdge Bank, Marketing Sales & Distribution, and other departments all contribute to this.
 Married and single people are more likely to depart the firm.
 Employees operating at a lower level within their employment position may be more likely to contemplate leaving.
 Consider reviewing your total years working at the organisation without a promotion.
 Other correlated attributes to attribution are Performance Rating, PercentageHike of the salary, total years working, years working at ExploreEdge and also Years within the same role same company and  There is a correlation between employee rating and

 Key Attributes that contribute to attrition are:
 WorkModel, ExploreEdge Bank, Marriage Status, Job Level.

-Do note that the Model is currently working in progress as data constraints limit modeling capacity.
+Do note that the Model is currently working in progress as data constraints limit modelling capacity.
 Results are currently overfitting. i.e. ![image](https://github.com/ShaunMoloi/Attrition/assets/34385762/4ef00567-c3d2-4f31-9988-8202540c9e7d)

 Do note that with limited data, I applied an approach of using Generate Real-World Synthetic Data with CTGAN